xavicarrillo/puppeteer/README.md

 python puppeteer.py -f operatingsystem=CentOS,operatingsystemrelease=6.5,puppetversion=3.6.2
 ```

-* Get the list of Out-of-sync nodes, which have not sent a report in the last 60 minutes:
+* Get the list of Out-Of-Sync nodes, which have not sent a report in the last 60 minutes:
 ```
 python puppeteer.py -o 60
 ```